NWA World Title Tournament: Aftermath

-Dennis Coralluzzo was interviewed immediately after the event, referring to Douglas' actions as "a disgrace" and stating that he would move to have Douglas stripped of both championships.
+Coralluzzo was interviewed immediately after the event, referring to Douglas' actions as "a disgrace" and stating that he would move to have Douglas stripped of both championships.
 There are conflicting accounts as to whether Coralluzzo was aware in advance that Douglas intended to throw down the belt.

-On the August 29, 1994, episode of ECW Hardcore TV, Tod Gordon delivered a promo stating that Eastern Championship Wrestling had withdrawn from the NWA, and had renamed the company Extreme Championship Wrestling, and would recognise Shane Douglas as its world heavyweight champion.
+On the August 29, 1994, episode of ECW Hardcore TV, Tod Gordon delivered a promo stating that ECW had withdrawn from the NWA, had renamed itself Extreme Championship Wrestling and would recognise Douglas as its world heavyweight champion.

 I listened with great interest as the representative of the NWA board of directors took it upon himself to inform you that they have the power to force NWA Eastern Championship Wrestling not to recognize the Franchise, Shane Douglas, as a world heavyweight champion.
 Well, as of noon today, I have folded NWA Eastern Championship Wrestling.
 In its place will be ECW – Extreme Championship Wrestling – and we recognize the Franchise, Shane Douglas, as our World Heavyweight Champion.
 And we encourage any wrestler in the world today to come to the ECW to challenge for that belt.
 This is the ECW, Extreme Championship Wrestling, changing the face of professional wrestling.